France in no mood to make concessions to Russia, presidency says | Law-Order

 France is unwilling to make concessions to Russia and wants Ukraine to win the war against Moscow's invading forces with its territorial integrity restored, a French presidential official said on Friday, as Paris seeks to assuage concerns over its stance in the conflict.

 Some eastern and Baltic partners in Europe see Macron keeping a dialogue open with Putin as undermining efforts to push Putin to the negotiating table.
-Amid the malaise, Macron will travel to Romania and Moldova on June 14-15 to show Paris' support for two of the countries most exposed to events in Ukraine.
+Macron will travel to Romania and Moldova on June 14-15 to show France's support for two of the countries most exposed to events in Ukraine.

-France has about 500 soldiers on the ground and deployed a surface-to air- missile system as part of a NATO battle group it heads up in Romania.
-The official said Macron would visit his troops to underscore Paris' commitment to the alliance.
+France has about 500 soldiers on the ground in Romania and deployed a surface-to air- missile system as part of a NATO battle group it heads up there.
+The official said Macron would visit French troops to underscore Paris' commitment to the alliance.
 Macron has not been to Kyiv to offer symbolic political support as other EU leaders have and Ukraine has wanted him to.
 The presidential official did not rule out a Macron visit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)